stymiee/authnetjson/README.md

 ## Support

+If you require assistance using this library start by viewing the [HELP.md](HELP.md) file included in this package.
+It includes common problems and their solutions.

-If you require assistance using this library I can be found at Stack Overflow.
+If you need additional assistance, I can be found at Stack Overflow.
 Be sure when you [ask a question](http://stackoverflow.com/questions/ask?tags=php,authorize.net) pertaining to the usage of this class to tag your question with the **PHP** and **Authorize.Net** tags.
 Make sure you follow their [guide for asking a good question](http://stackoverflow.com/help/how-to-ask) as poorly asked questions will be closed